briancpark/COVID-19-Visualizations/README.md

 ## Dependencies
 This project uses Pandas, NumPy, MatPlotLib, GeoPandas, and Descartes, plotly, and Selenium.
 All the code needed to run is in [`COVID19 Visualizations.ipynb`](https://github.com/briancpark/COVID-19-Visualizations/blob/master/COVID19%20Visualizations.ipynb).
 Please make sure you have installed the all the Python libraries before you run the code.
 Also make sure to install `ffmpeg` if you want to compile graphics into video.

+## Databases
+[NYTimes](https://github.com/nytimes/covid-19-data) database was used for United States of America data and [JHU CSSE](https://github.com/CSSEGISandData/COVID-19) database was used for international data.
+Repository is updated bidaily as both databases update around 12 hours apart.

 # Core Functions